GradedJestRisk/db-training/RDBMS/ORACLE/tuning/overview/tools.md

 ## The way

-If you know which use-cae peforms badly, focus on it
+If you know which use-cae performs badly, focus on it

 If not, check this